dulnan/vuetamin/README.md

 to put it in a state where it's safe to use it.

 ## Features
+* Run methods from multiple components in a single requestAnimationFrame loop
 * Central state management
-* Run methods from multiple components in a single requestAnimationFrame loop
-* For every rAF loop all methods will receive the exact same data
+* For every rAF loop all methods will receive the exact same state
 * Prevent unnecessary redraws

 ## Concepts
 ### Basic
 Instead of making assumptions about your state, Vuetamin does not do anything by itself.
 It offers mutations, which similiar to vuex provide a structure to change data.
 It does not observe changes.
-It's your task to trigger changes.
+It's your task to queue up what needs to be run.

 ### Manual
 To do something with the Vuetamin data in your components, you need to specify